armadillu/ofxTimeMeasurements/ReadMe.md

 	TIME_SAMPLE_DISABLE_AVERAGE();  //disable time sample averaging

-#### Color legend
+#### Colors
-Time samples on the widget list appear in bright gray if the corresponding code section has just been executed, and they slowly fade to a darker gray if that section of code is not accessed.
+Time samples on the widget list appear in bright color (depending on the thread) if the corresponding code section has just been executed, and they slowly fade to a darker color of the same hue if that section of code is not accessed.

 ####Customizations